Jetison333/rotg/globals.md

 # Discard

 - The Hierophant: You *may* make a wish to the Game Administator: if it comes true, remember that nothing is without its price.
+- The Hanged Man: Destroy target card from the Deck or Discard.

 # Destroyed (Museum)